pixelnest/pixelnest.github.io/tutorials/2d-game-unity/parallax-scrolling/index.md

   void Update()
   {
-    // Check if the enemy has spawned if (hasSpawn == false)
+    // 2 - Check if the enemy has spawned.
+    if (hasSpawn == false)
     {
       if (renderer.IsVisibleFrom(Camera.main))